 It takes about 6-8 hours to reach Bhimashankar from Mumbai, by road.

-Pune junction is at a distance of 108 kilometers from Bhimashankar temple.
+By rail: Pune junction is at a distance of 108 kilometres from Bhimashankar temple.
 This is the nearest railway station.
 You can catch a cab or taxi from the station and reach the temple in about 3-4 hours.